by Greg Cox

 I hope I have shown you how to start to use a Continuous Integration model of working.
 To make the fundamental switch from changing production directly, backing it up, and being always in “catch up” mode, to pushing in an automated way that is tested and trusted, you can drive your production environment wherever you want it to go.

 The structured workflow allows individuals to work within a system with automation, while still getting the collaborative benefits of working in a group towards a common goal of merging your portions of the overall project.
 If you are not familiar with this way of working, you’ll see what is involved to make this work on your own systems.
 It requires a different way of working, and spending more time on some things to spend less time on others.
 The idea is that spending more time up front on building the basis for automation, testing, and deployment will pay off significantly.
 Once the basic system is set up, it should be like ‘variations on a theme’ for how additional projects are set up.
-If your organisation is not using a Continuous Integration type model for a production environment today, I encourage your to test this out and attempt to move just portions to a more continuous, automated, tested process.
+If your organization is not using a Continuous Integration type model for a production environment today, I encourage your to test this out and attempt to move just portions to a more continuous, automated, tested process.
 Automate the easy stuff, so you can focus on more complex and interesting problems until those become easy and automated.
 Then repeat.
 Good luck!